The World's Best Sandwich Recipe

 It started with a humble turkey and Swiss that I made for my boyfriend.
 He loved it—or at least, he loved the fact that I'd made it for him—so much so that he blurted out these shocking words: "Honey, you are 300 Sandwiches away from a wedding ring."

 Maybe cooking your way to a wedding ring is not exactly a feminist ideal, but I'm also the type of woman who can't resist rising to a challenge.
-I was going to get that ring, and I was going to do it by mastering every single sandwich recipe known to man.
+I was going to get that ring, and I was going to do it by perfecting every single sandwich recipe known to man.

 For the next two years, I became the Sandwich Queen.
 Lobster rolls?
 Made 'em.
 Ice cream sandwiches?
 Done it—with homemade ice cream!
 Muffulettas?
 Arepas?
 Sliders?
 From baked-from-scratch Oreos to French Toast Peanut Butter and Jelly, I became a one-woman Sandwich Generation.